uchange/ulangel/README.md

   )>
 ```

-For the classification data, there are two types of input data: `only text mode` and `text plus mode` as mentioned in the beginning of Usage.
+For the classification data, there are two types of input data: `only text mode` and `text plus mode` as mentioned in the Background.
 Therefore all structures concerning classifier are made in two versions for these two different modes of input data.

-* `ulangel.rnn.nn_block.OnlyTextSentenceEncoder`: it is a class similar to `ulangel.rnn.nn_block.AWD_LSTM`, but the difference is when the input text length exceeds the value of bptt (we define to train the language model), it divides the text into servals bptt-length sequences at the input and concatenates the results back to one text at the output.
+* `ulangel.rnn.nn_block.OnlyTextSentenceEncoder`: it is a class similar to `ulangel.rnn.nn_block.AWD_LSTM`, but the difference is when the input text length exceeds the value of bptt (we define to train the language model), it divides the text into serval bptt-length sequences at the input and concatenates the results back to one text at the output.
 ```python
   from ulangel.rnn.nn_block import OnlyTextSentenceEncoder sent_enc = OnlyTextSentenceEncoder(lstm_enc, encode_args.bptt)